Pretraining a Foundation Model for Small-Molecule Natural Products: Conclusion

 \section{Conclusion}

 In this paper, we have proposed NaFM, a foundation model for small molecule natural products.
-NaFM leverages the power of a large amount of unlabeled natural product structures and an efficient biological insight-inspired pertaining model.
-Our method has been evaluated across a range of tasks, including upstream genome mining, biological source identification, structural classification, metabolic pathway prediction, and activity prediction and screening.
+NaFM leverages the power of a large amount of unlabeled natural product structures and an efficient biological insight-inspired pre-training strategy.
+Our method has been evaluated across a range of tasks, including upstream genome mining, biological source identification, structural classification, metabolic pathway prediction, and downstream activity prediction and screening.
 On most of the benchmarks, NaFM outperforms both traditional molecular fingerprints and deep-learning based pre-training frameworks.
 In the future, NaFM holds great potential as a foundation model for natural product based drug discovery and biosynthesis studies.
-Furthermore, it can serve as a tool-driven platform that streamlines the entire research workflow of natural products, integrating computational analysis, predictive modeling, and experimental validation to accelerate discoveries in the field.
+Furthermore, it can serve as a tool-driven platform that streamlines key aspects of research workflow for natural products, integrating computational analysis, predictive modeling, and experimental validation to accelerate discoveries in the field.